ng-Classic/ng-classic/packages/compiler/design/architecture.md

 ### Ivy Compilation Model

 The overall architecture of `ngtsc` it is a set of transformers that adjust what is emitted by TypeScript for a TypeScript program.
-Angular Classictransforms both the `.js` files and the `.d.ts` files to reflect the content of Angular Classicdecorators that are then erased.
+Angular Classic transforms both the `.js` files and the `.d.ts` files to reflect the content of Angular Classic decorators that are then erased.
 This transformation is done file by file with no global knowledge except during the type-checking and for reference inversion discussed below.

 For example, the following class declaration: